2018 United States Grand Prix: Background

 Lando Norris and Sean Gelael drove in the first practice session instead of Stoffel Vandoorne and Brendon Hartley for McLaren and Toro Rosso respectively.
-Nicholas Latifi was supposed to drive in the same session in place of Esteban Ocon at Force India, but this was reversed ahead of the session.
+Nicholas Latifi was supposed to drive in the same session in place of Esteban Ocon at Force India, but this plan was cancelled ahead of the session.
+This race was the first time Charles Leclerc, Sergey Sirotkin, and Pierre Gasly had driven at the track.